-Our friends from Indefinite Adventure had visited the glacier just before us and had found that MundoAustral offers the best prices (ARS$180/US$35 for the basic tour or ARS$230/US$45 incl. the boat ride) and we couldn’t find a tour operator that was able to beat that price.
+Our friends from Indefinite Adventure had visited Perito Moreno Glacier just before us and had found that MundoAustral offers the best prices (ARS$2,490/US$35 for the basic tour) and we couldn’t find a tour operator that was able to beat that price.

-Note: The entrance fee to the park, ARS$130/US$25 as of 1 March 2013, is not included in any of the tours.You can also take a public bus to the park, which leaves from El Calafate at 8.00am and returns from the park at 4.00pm.
+Note: The entrance fee to the park, ARS$500/US$7 (exchange rate 2020), is not included in any of the tours.You can also take a public bus to the park, which leaves from El Calafate at 8.00am and returns from the park at 4.00pm.
 Return tickets are ARS$145/US$28.
 The boat trip can be booked in the park for ARS90/US$17.
 Ice climbing is offered by several tour operators in El Calafate and starts at around ARS$600/US$115.

 Tip: We recommend taking a complete tour to the park, at least if you are planning to take the boat trip.
-We paid ARS$230 for our package – transport to and from the park, plus the boat tour booked separately, would cost ARS$235, and with the tour you get explanations from professional tour guides, plus you stop at several locations inside and outside the park, and get hotel pick up and drop off.
+We paid US$35 for our package – transport to and from the park, plus the boat tour.
+With the tour you get explanations from professional tour guides, plus you stop at several locations inside and outside the park, and get hotel pick up and drop off.

 Food: There is a cafeteria inside the park, but the food is mediocre at best (sandwiches and chips) and incredibly overpriced.
 Bring your own lunch and eat it while gazing at the glacier.

-If you are looking to visit Patagonia, check out our route from Chile’s Lake District all the way to Ushuaia here.
+If you are looking to travel Patagonia, check out our route through Patagonia from Chile’s Lake District all the way to Ushuaia.
 It includes details on costs, transportation, accommodation and how long you should plan in for each stop.